 She graduated from the University of Antwerp cum magnum laude and obtained her doctorate at the same university after her studies in the United Kingdom and France.
 Parallel to her academic career, she put her first steps in the legal profession.
-Before joining Artes as a criminal law partner in 2019, Catherine trained in criminal law at established Belgian law firms Monard Law and Eubelius.
+Catherine trained in criminal law at established Belgian law firms Artes, Monard Law and Eubelius.

-Catherine combines advocacy with her position as professor of European fundamental rights law at the University of Antwerp.
+Catherine combines her Public prosecutor position with her position as professor of European fundamental rights law at the University of Antwerp.
 In that context, she has published numerous national and international publications on the protection of rights of defense and the impact of digitization.